The American Experience

 Seminar: History 190FS — Religious Freedom in America: A Legal History (CZ, CCI, EI, W)

-Jenette Wood Crowley, History and Religion
+Jenette Wood Crowley, History

 This course explores major themes and moments in American religious history that have shaped the development of the nation.
 The approach will be chronological, but also topical: we will begin with the continent’s original pluralism in its hundreds of Native American religious traditions, then move to powerful varieties of Protestant Christianity as they interacted with smaller groups, including colonial era Jews, upstart Mormons, African American Christians, newly immigrated Catholics, and more recently arrived immigrants who practice Hinduism and Islam.
 We will talk about Ghost Dances, spirit rapping, polygamy, holy wars, self-help groups, faith healing and psychedelic religion, as well as more mainstream developments such as Vatican II, conscientious objection, televangelism, the ordination of women, and same sex marriage.